 - 4.1.1 'Community services and facilities' are social and cultural services and facilities which support the social well-being of the community as a whole, or a substantial portion of it. - 4.1.2 The vitality and well-being of Dartmoor's communities is reliant upon local services and facilities which meet their day-to-day needs.
 These include health, education, emergency services, community halls, car parks, public transport, places of worship, cultural infrastructure (museums, art galleries etc.) and libraries.
-They can also include more commercial enterprises such as pubs and post offices, and 'Assets of Community Value' which communities can nominate themselves. - 4.1.3 Funding, developing and maintaining facilities can be an enormous task for small communities and, once established, they are easily undermined by short term interests.
+They can also include more commercial enterprises such as pubs and post offices, and 'Assets of Community Value' which communities can nominate themselves35. - 4.1.3 Funding, developing and maintaining facilities can be an enormous task for small communities and, once established, they are easily undermined by short term interests.
 The Authority will support development of new facilities in appropriate locations where they are needed.
 As far as we are able we will also ensure necessary facilities are not lost.
-The planning system can protect community facilities and services from harmful development, but it cannot require the continuation of services which are not feasible or viable. - 4.1.4 The protection of the National Park's community services and facilities is all the more important given the National Park's ageing population.
-Services which support the elderly population and encourage retention of young people and families are of particular importance to the National Park's communities.
-However, increasing second home ownership, reducing household sizes and use of online services is likely to threaten the viability of many services into the future. - 4.1.5 The case for losing community services or facilities cannot be based upon the short term needs of an owner or tenant, or their current business model.
-The case must demonstrate a business or facility is not workable in the long term by exploring the full range of potential uses or ways to operate it.
-For example, the loss of an important pub will not be allowed based only on the failure of the current owner's business model.
-Marketing evidence and independent assessments of the facility's potential will be expected, taking into consideration alternative uses or ways to make the service or facility more viable.
-Evidence should be proportionate to the scale of the loss and flexibility will be allowed where it is clear the facility is only suited to a specialist use.
+The planning system can protect community facilities and services from harmful development, but it cannot require the continuation of services which are not feasible or viable.